 But I had other dreams as well–to shape the world with my own stories and share them with readers like you.
 I especially wanted to write stories about kids like me, who were army brats and global nomads.

-Now, looking forward to four books coming out in 2017 and 2018, I have completed my apprenticeship, but will never stop being a student of writing and literature.
+Even with four published picture books and more to come, I will never stop being a student of writing and literature.
 And I will never stop reading!